 ABSTRACT

+.

-Does the Swiss primary and secondary education system incorporate arts education to foster creative thinking or does it focus on mastering crafting techniques?
-How are Swiss art classes defined and how do they different from the English concepts of art education?
-Could the incorporation of arts based research via narrative inquiry and storytelling pedagogy help Switzerland’s citizens become more creative and ultimately more innovative?
-Switzerland has a high ranking as an innovative leader (Bfs.admin.ch, 2015) in Europe but under what context?
-When reading reports about Switzerland one might consider that 21.7% of the Swiss population are foreigners (Rogers, 2010) who have immigrated to take on innovative jobs because there are simply ‘not enough Swiss ‘who qualify for these positions (innovation report).
-Could art education, done differently create a new creative and more innovative home population in Switzerland allowing Swiss companies to hire more Swiss?
+Could the incorporation of arts based research via narrative inquiry and storytelling pedagogy aid in a transformation of Swiss art education leading to a more creative and ultimately more innovative student body?
+Switzerland has a high ranking as an innovative leader (Bfs.admin.ch, 2015) in Europe; but under what context?
+When reading reports about Switzerland’s national capabilities, e.g. creativity and innovation, one might consider that 21.7% of the Swiss population are foreigners (Rogers, 2010) who have immigrated to take on innovative jobs because there are simply ‘not enough Swiss ‘available, educated or intelligent enough ?) who qualify for these positions (innovation report, year).
+The question arises if Switzerland’s high ranking in the innovation leadership report is because of the Swiss themselves or foreigner educated abroad in a non-swiss educational System?
+Could art education, done differently influence Swiss’ indigenous / domestic c capability and quality to create and innovate?
+And if so, how would it do that?

+Then you need to add a closing statement which connects these questions with the research paper you have done.

 Research Question and Aims

 Research Question:

-Can arts-based research practices such as the pedagogy-of-storytelling and narrative inquiry be fused with social and critical practices to aid in the transformation of Swiss education?
+Can arts-based research practices such as the pedagogy-of-storytelling and narrative inquiry be fused with social and critical practices to aid in the transformation of Swiss education towards what …?

 Aims:

-To define art education in a generic sense and to explore how that differs with how art education is being used in Switzerland.
+To define art education and its application in a generic (academic ?) sense and to explore how that differs with how art education is being used in Switzerland.

-To compare and contrast art education between England national curriculum and the Swiss curriculum.
+To compare and contrast art education between England British ?? national curriculum and the Swiss curriculum.

 To define critical thinking in terms of art education.